 - 37. Paris has a Baguette Law

-- Final Thoughts on Facts About Paris
+- Final Thoughts on Facts About Paris France

 The Capital of France is also lovingly known as the City of Light.
 There are two theories for why this is the case.

 One argues that Paris came by the name because it was possibly the first major city to use street lighting.
-Another argument insists that the “light” refers to the culture of philosophy, art and educational enquiry that influences Parisian culture.
+Another argument insists that the “light” refers to the culture of philosophy, art and educational inquiry that influences Parisian culture.

 37 Facts about Paris Monuments